Action Plan Templates: 12 Ready-to-Use Formats for Business, Projects, and Personal Goals

 Identify Dependencies

 Map which tasks depend on others.
 If the design must be approved before development starts, note that dependency.
-A common format: 'Blocked by: Task #3.'
+Common format: "Blocked by: Task #3."
 This prevents scheduling conflicts.

 6

 How do you know a task is truly complete?
-'Write blog post' is done when: drafted, reviewed by editor, revisions incorporated, published, and shared on social channels.
-Without clear criteria, tasks linger at 90% completion.
+"Write blog post" is done when: drafted, reviewed by editor, revisions incorporated, published, and shared on social channels.

 7